pytest-dev/pytest-django/docs/database.rst

 It is also possible to mark all tests in a class or module at once.
 This demonstrates all the ways of marking, even though they overlap.
 Just one of these marks would have been sufficient.
-See the `py.test documentation
+See the `pytest documentation
 <http://pytest.org/latest/example/markers.html#marking-whole-classes-or-modules>`_
 for detail::